SerenaDonadi/HIGH5_analyses/README.md

 ned, and take the highest (?)

-Answer: in each site, over years, there are 4 combinations: "Inga" alone, and "Ned, Inga", "Ned, Inga, Upp" and "Upp, Inga".
+Answer: in each site, over years, there are 4 combinations: "Inga" alone, and "Ned, Inga", "Ned, Inga, Upp" and "Upp, Inga". see vandhind_table to see the relative frquencies by site.
+Very variables.
+Assuming that the obstacles situation is stable over years, I will assign:
+"Inga" alone -> 0
+"Ned, Inga"-> 1
+"Ned, Inga, Upp" -> 1.5
+"Upp, Inga" -> 0.5

+check with Joacim and revise if needed

 -Migratory population: if migratory at least once over the years, set to 1